 In contrast to linear regression where theoretically any number could be the predicted, in the case of logistic regression there are only two possible outcomes, 1 or 0.
 This means the prediction will be discrete – basically, something is or it isn’t.

 An email is either spam or it isn’t.
 The candidate will win or they won’t.
 Tomorrow, it will rain or it won’t.

 This is what’s known as a classification algorithm, meaning it classifies data into categories.

 Considering its simplicity, logistic regression is both extremely powerful and widely used.
 Uses include:

 How logistic regression works

-First let’s take a look at our data:
+First let’s take a look at the data in this example:

-We can see that the observed actions (a person who bought something from your online store) are plotted in red.
-There are no data points in the middle because we already know whether the individual did or did not buy, the data is binary.
+We can see that the observed actions (a person who bought something from your online store) are plotted as red dots (data points).
+There are no data points in the middle because we already know whether the individual did or did not buy – the data is binary.

-You might be asking how we convert these values – enter the sigmoid function.
+You might be asking how we transform these values – enter the sigmoid function.